Fokocrispis/FS_DIU/mvcd/doc.md

-# Formula Student Car Display Documentation
+# DIU Documentation

 ## Overview

-The Formula Student Car Display is a Python application that implements a digital dashboard for Formula Student racing cars.
+The DIU Display is a Python application that implements a digital dashboard for FS racing.
 It communicates with the car's systems via CAN bus, displays real-time telemetry data, and allows configuration of various vehicle parameters.

 The application follows the Model-View-Controller (MVC) architecture pattern:
 - **Model**: Manages data, business logic, and CAN communication